Growing capsicum In Containers:

 The following content is all about Growing Capsicum In Containers/Pots.

 Introduction for Growing capsicum In Containers

-Capsicum can be successfully grown in containers, indoors, outdoors and backyards.
+Capsicum can be successfully grown in containers, indoors, outdoors, and in backyards.
 Capsicum grows well in sunny locations in warm loamy soils.
-Ideal temperature for growing capsicum is 21 to 20 °C. Capsicum is highly nutritious with vitamins C, B6 and dietary fiber.
-Growing capsicum in the container could be a great idea, if you are living in warm regions.
+The ideal temperature for growing capsicum is 21 to 20 °C. Capsicum is highly nutritious with vitamins C, B6, and dietary fiber.
+Growing capsicum in the container could be a great idea if you are living in warm regions.
 Capsicum plants can tolerate under 12 °C and sensitive to frost.
 Capsicum grown in containers will produce more fruits than then plant grown on the ground.
-Extremely high temperatures 33 to 38 °C can cause loss of pollen.
+Extremely high temperatures of 33 to 38 °C can cause loss of pollen.

 - Scientific Name for capsicum: Capsicum annum.